Louisa328/DA-Midterm-Project-Minimum-Wages-and-Employment/README.md

 **Track**: Difference-in-Differences (DID)

 ## Paper
-Card, D., & Krueger, A.B.
-(1994).
-Minimum Wages and Employment:
-A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania.
+Card, D., & Krueger, A. B. (1994).
+Minimum Wages and Employment: A Case Study of the Fast-Food Industry in New Jersey and Pennsylvania.
-*American Economic Review*, 84(4), 772–793.

 ## Research Question
 Did New Jersey's 1992 minimum wage increase ($4.25→$5.05) affect